sparsh-ai/recohut/README.md

 * [ ] Common Use Cases - Image Classification, Image Similarity, Object Detection, Image Segmentation, Pose Estimation, Object Tracking, Video Classification, Face Detection and Recognition [[link to note](19-computer-vision/README.md)]
 * [ ] Video Classification Modeling with X3D Model [[source code](19-computer-vision/lab-video-classification)]

-## How to start learning
+## How to start

-1. Self-guided - You will find all the content in this repo.
+1. Free Self-guided - You will find all the content in this repo.
 It is free and open-source
 2. [Guided](https://api.whatsapp.com/send?phone=918384805365&text=Hi%20Sparsh%0AI%20am%20interested%20in%20the%20data%20engineering%20training) - $175 for 55-hours of training - Zoom sessions - 2 hrs/day
 3. [Contractual](https://api.whatsapp.com/send?phone=918484005449&text=Hi%20Vishwas%20(Wynisco)%0AI%20am%20interested%20in%20the%20data%20engineering%20training%20from%20Sparsh) (US & Canada only) - Pay after getting hired - 15% of your income for 1 year, directly to agency partner